-Let’s say you have two completely different primary domains, say, example.com, and purchase.com, and you want to track them as a single site on Google Analytics.
+Let’s say you have two completely different primary domains, say, example.com, and purchase.com, and you want to track them as a single property on Google Analytics.
 For example, if a user goes from one site to the other, you want that visitor to show up on the same Google Analytics report and not count as two visitors, but rather as a single visitor who crossed domains.
 How do you do it?

 The problem is that the cookies (or cookie, if you are using Universal Analytics) used by Google Analytics to track visitors won’t get passed across domain names.
 This isn’t Google’s fault; it’s just the way it is for security reasons.